 Next thing I know, I am already in Jatiluwih.
 We trek the shortest distance of 1.5km (although I really wanted to take the longest which is 5.5km) and all I can say is wow.
 It’s pretty scenic, you know.
 It’s not every day that you see something like that when you’re living in Manila.
 But there’s a weird thought came to me: I think that the rice terraces there are made for the tourist.

 Why the heck I am having a take on almost everything.

 From the north, we drove down south stopping to see Tanah lot temple.
 It’s one of the most famous photographed temples in all of Bali, at least in my case that I always get to see the temple on top of a giant rock in social media.
 We walked all the way down to the holy water spring and got blessed by the gods there.

-I heard a lot of stories about this temple, that it is built by a Hindu priest in the 15th century, and that the sunset here is breathtaking.
+I heard a lot of stories about this temple, that a Hindu priest build it in the 15th century, and that the sunset here is breathtaking.
 Both are true.